Flerov/Kernel-Driver-Hide-Process/README.md

 # Kernel-Driver-Hide-Process
-This Kernel Driver makes anny Running Appplication invisible for TaskManager
+! compile as Debug or fix every _tprintf.
+The choice is yours This Kernel Driver makes anny Running Appplication invisible for TaskManager

 !This Project was build and tested on a Windows10 Virtual Machin Build Version 19041!